Robbie Holder: rhythm guitars & vocals

 My favourite songs are 4500 times and Roll Over Lay Down.
 When we do it, it gets me in a place I didn't know I had.
 Favourite hobbies are thinking too hard, the band, flying and playing footie for Rudgwick FC when I get picked.

-Two Fender Telecasters reconditioned and aged to look like Rick's which is essential for Quo and a work of art!
+Far too many Fender Telecasters reconditioned and aged to look like Rick's which is essential for Quo and a work of art!
 Les Paul style (piece of junk but made to look and sound great by Hozey) tuned for 4500 times and two other back-up Telecasters.
 Marshall Valvestate combo, chorus and flanger effects.
 Two of Rick's plectrums nicked from the stage of the Brighton Centre.

-James Batchelar – keyboards & vocals
+James Batchelar: keyboards & vocals

 Quo-caine is a great band and we've worked hard to do Quo's music real justice.
-A lot of people think it's easy - it isn't and that three chord thing is one of the biggest myths in music!
+A lot of people think it's easy - it isn't and that 'three chord' thing is one of the biggest myths in music!

 Hello people!
 Does anyone REALLY read these things?
 Well for those of you who are interested/bored enough to want to find out about who we in Quo-caine are, here's my little bit of whatsit.